btcpayserver/btcpayserver-docker/README.md

 Let's assume your domain is `btcpay.EXAMPLE.com`.

 The setup below assumes you want to support Bitcoin, c-lightning, HTTPS automatically configured by Nginx.
 It also enables node pruning, which you can [modify](#generated-docker-compose) or ignore if you have enough disk space for a full node.
+Finally, your domain is `btcpay.EXAMPLE.com` should reflect your actual domain name.

+[Enviroment variables](#environment-variables) can be tailored to your needs.
+Some variables require additional storage space.

 ```bash
 # Login as root